 Deutsche Bank also has been named as a defendant in two Canadian class proceedings brought in the provinces of Ontario and Quebec.
 Filed on 10 September 2015, these class actions assert factual allegations similar to those made in the consolidated action in the United States and seek damages pursuant to the Canadian Competition Act as well as other causes of action.
 Plaintiffs' motion for class certification in the Ontario action was granted on 14 April 2020.
 On 2 July 2021, Deutsche Bank entered into an agreement to settle the Canadian class proceedings.
-The settlement agreement remains subject to court approval.
+The settlement agreement was approved by the Ontario Superior Court of Justice on 23 September 2021, but remains subject to the approval of the Quebec court.